 As it turns out, we really are what we eat.
-Diet has profound effects on appearance, and not just at the waistline.
-The glowing skin and healthy hair we covet depends on what we put into our bodies, so we turned to Elizabeth Somer, MA, RD, and author of Eat Your Way to Happiness for some diet tips on how to eat for healthy skin and hair.
+Diet has profound effects on appearance and not just at the waistline.
+The glowing skin and healthy hair we covet depend on what we put into our bodies.
+We turned to the experts for some diet tips on how to eat for healthy skin and hair.

 Inner health, outer glow

-"Your skin is an outer reflection of your inner health," Somer says.
-Somer, a registered dietician suggests peeking in other people's grocery carts as you shop.
+"Your skin is an outer reflection of your inner health," says Elizabeth Somer, M.A., R.D., and author of Eat Your Way to Happiness.
+As a registered dietician, she suggests peeking into other people's grocery carts as you shop.
 "We look just like the food we buy.
 Carts filled with white bread, doughnuts, soft drinks and potato chips are most likely pushed by people with pasty completions and lifeless hair," she says.

 In contrast, the person pushing a cart loaded with fresh spinach and strawberries, fat-free milk, whole-wheat bread, fresh salmon and beans most likely has a rosy glow and healthy, shiny hair.
 "What you eat affects how you look, both today and down the road," she explains.